 - Increase concessions and amenities at BNA.
 Through a parallel ongoing Concessions Master Plan program, the BNA Vision will plan, program, and design enhanced concessions and amenity opportunities for each of the BNA Vision project elements.
 Necessary space will be allocated based on passenger projections and amenity needs to provide excellent customer experiences as well as anticipated revenue generation. - Construct Concourse T to accommodate the new IAB at Level 1, as discussed above. - Expand Concourse B to utilize the existing superstructure and add another column bay width along the entire length of the concourse to increase square footage.
-This project would plan and program the additional area to increase hold room capacity while also offering enhanced concessions and amenities. - Expand Concourse D to reactivate gates at the Airport by utilizing existing ramp and former ground-loading positions.
+This project would plan and program the additional area to increase hold room capacity while also offering enhanced concessions and amenities.
+Due to the construction of Concourse T, it is anticipated that three gates will be relocated from Concourse B to Concourse T. - Expand Concourse D to reactivate gates at the Airport by utilizing existing ramp and former ground-loading positions.
 This project would plan for an elevated departures level with supporting ramp space sized to facilitate additional gates with passenger boarding bridges to accommodate projected increases in needs for airline operational expansions.
-A new consolidated and centralized heating and cooling facility - or Central Utility Plant (CUP) - will be constructed at the end of the newly constructed Concourse D. - Renovate Concourse A once a new permanent IAB is established at Concourse T. This will include demolition of the interim IAB facility and demolition, reconfiguration, and reconstruction of gates at the north end of the concourse, including the possible addition of new gates. - Renovate and refresh Concourse C in conjunction with the construction of Concourse T, as three gates (i.e., Gates C2, C3, and C5) will be removed from Concourse C to accommodate Concourse T.
+A new consolidated and centralized heating and cooling facility or Central Utility Plant (CUP) will be constructed at the end of the newly constructed Concourse D. - Renovate Concourse A once a new permanent IAB is established at Concourse T. This will include demolition of the interim IAB facility and demolition, reconfiguration, and reconstruction of gates at the north end of the concourse, including the possible addition of new gates. - Renovate and refresh Concourse C in conjunction with the construction of Concourse T, as three gates (i.e., Gates C2, C3, and C5) will be relocated from Concourse C to the newly designated Concourse T.